How to Build an AI Product Description Generator

 }

-Add a Connector node in Agent Mode with Structured Output enabled.
+Add a Connector node in Agent Mode and define a Response Schema to force structured JSON output.
 Keep the prompt short and lean on the schema for shape:

 You are a copywriter for {{ brandName }}.
 Write a product description